ksonod/scientific_works/README.md

 ## [analyze_spectroscpic_data](https://github.com/ksonod/scientific_works/tree/master/analyze_spectroscopic_data)
 <img src="https://i.imgur.com/w3niDIb.png" width="500px">

-1. <strong>Description</strong>: The soft-X ray energy in absorption spectra of sulfur hexafluoride (SF<sub>6</sub>) is calibrated using regression analysis.
-The observed peaks are fitted with Voigt function whose Lorentzian component is taken from literature and fixed.
+1. <strong>Description</strong>: The soft X-ray energy in an absorption spectrum of sulfur hexafluoride (SF<sub>6</sub>) is calibrated using regression analysis.
+The observed peaks are fitted with Voigt function whose full-width at half maximum (FWHM) of the Lorentzian component is taken from literature and fixed.
 With this fitting method, the energy resolution of a spectrometer is evaluated using the determined Gaussian component of the Voigt function.
+Even though the soft X-ray absorption spectrum is used for the present data analysis, this analytical method can be applied to various spectroscopic data in different photon energy.
 2. <strong>Programing Language</strong>: Python (Jupyter Notebook)
 3. <strong>Technical keywords</strong>: regression analysis, fitting data with Voigt function, data visualization based on Matplotlib and Plotly
 4. <strong>Scientific keywords</strong>: soft-X ray absorption spectroscopy, energy calibration, peak analysis, spectral resolution